kmlawson/china-revolutions-mo3337/99bibliography.md

 - Seybolt, Peter J. ‘Terror and Conformity: Counterespionage Campaigns, Rectification, and Mass Movements, 1942-1943’. *Modern China* 12, no. 1 (January 1986): 39–73.
 [Link](https://www.jstor.org/stable/188918).
 - ———. *Throwing The Emperor From His Horse: Portrait Of A Village Leader In China, 1923-1995*.
 1996.
 - Shaffer, Robert.
 ‘A Rape in Beijing, December 1946: GIs, Nationalist Protests, and U.S. Foreign Policy’. *Pacific Historical Review* 69, no. 1 (1 February 2000): 31–64.
 [DOI](https://doi.org/10.2307/3641237).
+- Shah, Alpa, and Judith Pettigrew. *Windows into a Revolution: Ethnographies of Maoism in India and Nepal*.
+2017.
 - Shakya, Tsering. *Dragon In The Land Of Snows: The History of Modern Tibet since 1947*.
 2012.
 - Shambaugh, David. *Modernizing China’s Military: Progress, Problems, and Prospects*.
 Electronic book.
 2003.
 - Shapiro, Judith. *Mao’s War against Nature: Politics and the Environment in Revolutionary China*.
 2001.